 - Do You Want to Be in Control of Your Own Destiny?

 One of the greatest appeals of being a legal recruiter is that it puts you in control of your own destiny.
 Inside of a law firm attorneys are controlled by whether or not higher ups are bringing in work and whether or not they are politically connected to get work from partners and bosses.
 In many law firms the billing rates are so high it can be nearly impossible to bring in clients—even for partners—which makes advancement difficult as well.
 This is frustrating for people who want to make their own paths, control their incomes and be in charge of their own lives.
 When you are a legal recruiter if you are hungry enough you can generally be successful.
 You do not need to rely on others for your success and are in 100% control.

 I became a legal recruiter largely because I needed and wanted to be in control of my destiny.
 I could not believe that my ambition and desire to succeed was based on things like how many hours I billed and who I tried to impress.
-See Do Not Allow Others to Be in Control of Your Career and Life for more information.

 - Do You Want Security?

 When you are in a law firm, unless you have a lot of business you will never have security.
 Your ability to get business will also be dependent upon the type of law firm you are working for and where it is.
 If you are in a large law firm in New York you are going to need to bring in some pretty large clients to impress the firm.
 If you are in a smaller market, you may never be able to make a lot of money based on the size of the companies in the region.
 Your practice area will also determine the level of security you have.
 Corporate goes through all sorts of cycles (up and down) where there is very little work and people lose their jobs.
 If cases settle for litigators they do not have work.
 If there is a recession work dries up and so forth.